 While the price may vary, an average LSAT prep course costs around $1,500.
 While this may seem like a lot of money, a higher LSAT score can translate into acceptance into better law schools and being approved for merit scholarships, so the investment may pay for itself.
 Additionally, some LSAT prep courses offer a guarantee of a certain number of points (like 10) or offer a second course for free.

 However, taking a prep course does not necessarily mean that you will make a higher score than you would if you prepared on your own.
 Some students find these courses cost-prohibitive.
 Others may struggle with a one-size-fits-all approach to preparation.
+For these students, there are several budget-friendly options to study for the LSAT.

 Ultimately, the decision on whether you take a commercial prep course depends on your learning style, the conditions that will assist you prepare for the test, and your own resources to pay for and devote time to the course.